Olygo/OCI_Resources/Get_Billing_Details/README.md

-# Get your billing details from MyServices
+# Get your OCI billing details

     Oracle Cloud Account Metering REST APIs expose a lot of useful information about our Oracle Cloud account via REST APIs.
     We can, for example, check our subscription details, credit promotions, resource usage, cost and quotas.